LBoyle/blockgame_raylib_ocaml/README.md

 The only requirement is ocaml-lsp-server, I know this works for Vim and Emacs though I haven't tried it

-It's easiest with VSCode, I use VSCodium, with the ocaml-platform plugin, you might need to run `eval $(opam env)` and `dune build -w` before the syntax highlighting will work correctly
+It's easiest with VSCode or VSCodium with the ocaml-platform plugin, you might need to run `eval $(opam env)` and `dune build -w` before opening the editor for the syntax highlighting will work correctly

 ## Tech choices